 Avoid asking users to do the heavy lifting of figuring out how your brand benefits them.
-Instead, act like a guide and walk them through each step as clear as possible, just like Grammarly does in this email:
+Instead, act like a guide and walk them through each step as clearly as possible.
+Here's an onboarding email example by Grammarly doing this beautifully:

 Focus on your Aha!
 Moment

-It is critical to make people realize the value and benefit they can get using your product/services.
+Making people realize the value and benefit they can get using your product/services is critical.
 Users are unfamiliar with the tools, user interface, and navigation, and they're looking for cues that can guide them to get what they signed up for.

-Each email should be well-crafted that take users through a smooth ride over your product/services.
+Make each onboarding email well-crafted, taking users through a smooth ride over your product/services.